serenity-is/docs/api/js/corelib/interfaces/QuickFilter.md

 > `optional` **class**: `string`

+Optional CSS class(es) for the widget's DOM node.

 ##### element?

 > `optional` **element**: `string` \| `HTMLElement` \| `ArrayLike`\<`HTMLElement`\> \| (`el`) => `void`

+The element to bind the widget to, as an element, array-like, selector or a callback that receives the created element.

 ##### id?

 > `optional` **id**: `string`

+Optional id for the widget's DOM node.

 ***